dwaipayan-dev/LIFEX-appollo-Assignment/README.md

 ```
 serve
 ```
 This will initiate a node server and serve the index.html file.
+Go to the given URL in the terminal to see the web project in action

 #Usage: